weaveworks-guides/weave-net-legacy/weave-and-docker-platform/4-machine-weaveproxy-swarm-compose.md

 ## What You Will Need to Complete This Chapter

-If you are using OSX or Windows, you can install Docker, docker machine, virtualbox, compose (OSX only) and kitematix using [Docker Toolbox](https://www.docker.com/toolbox).
+If you are using OS X you can install [Docker Toolbox](https://www.docker.com/toolbox), which provides all the tools you will need.

-For all other operating systems, you will need to install and configure the following separately before proceeding:
+For all other operating systems, install and configure the following separately before proceeding:

   - [`docker-compose`](http://docs.docker.com/compose/install/) binary (_`>= 1.2.0`_)
   - [`docker-machine`](http://docs.docker.com/machine/#installation) binary (_`>= 0.2.0`_)